intel/llvm/sycl/doc/ControllingSYCLLanguageFeatures.md

 `-std=<value>`, `--std=<value>`, `--std <value>`

-One more way to specify SYCL/DPC++ standard version is to use general clang option which allows to specify language standard to compile for.
+One more way to specify SYCL/DPC++ standard version is to use a general clang option, which allows to specify language standard to compile for.

 Supported values (besides listed in clang documentation/help):